guptajay/Kaggle-Digit-Recognizer/README.md

 Originally, there was overfitting in the model when trained for 30 epochs.
 It was significantly reduced using Data Augmentation using the Image Data Generator in Keras.
 Another major improvement was observed when learning rate decay was used instead of a fixed learning rate.

-More regularization using Dropouts (25%) after some layers reduced the variance as well.
+More regularization using Dropouts (25%) after some layers reduced the variance.
 Batch Normalization, coupled with Dropouts, made the model converge much faster, reaching 99% accuracy within 10 epochs.
+L2 regularization with lambda of 0.0005 in the convolutional layers reduced the variance of the model as well.

 ### Bias